-Housing Need
+Housing need

 The redevelopment proposals should provide an appropriate mix of dwelling types that are needed by the community.
-In assessing the dwelling mix, the Minister will have regard to Policy H4 and the Jersey Housing Assessment (2008-2012) and any current socio-economic data that may be provided by the developer, in justifying the mix of dwelling units.
+In assessing the dwelling mix, the Minister will have regard to Policy H4 and the latest housing needs survey9 together with any current socio-economic data that may be provided by the developer, in justifying the mix of dwelling units.